Meet the Arcata Arts Institute faculty and staff:

 Director and Media & Visual Arts Instructor | Johanna Mauro

 Johanna Mauro is the director of the Arcata Arts Institute and has been a teacher for over 20 years.
 She was given an Excellence In Teaching Award in 2019 and is currently the Humboldt County Teacher of the year!
 She received her undergraduate degree from UC Santa Cruz, with a major in art.
-She worked as a graphic designer and production manager for Regional Visitor Publications as well as photographer for the North Coast Journal.
+She worked as a graphic designer and production manager for Regional Visitor Publications as well as a photographer for the North Coast Journal.
 After deciding she wanted to be a teacher, she got her credential from HSU in 1998.
 She immediately started teaching at Arcata High and has been here ever since.
-She continues to work as a photographer and has shown her photos in many galleries over the years – the most recent being the Northwest Eye Photography show at the Morris Graves Museum of Art.
-She has worked closely with Anne Bown-Crawford over the past 9 years developing and expanding the Arcata Arts Institute and is excited to take on the role of Interim Director.
+She continues to work as a photographer and has shown her photos in many galleries over the years.

 Melanie grew up in Three Rivers, a small town at the base of Sequoia National Park, where she initially began her pursuit of theatre arts.
 She spent a short jaunt of time in Los Angeles where she received her undergraduate degree from Occidental College in psychology and theatre while working both onstage and backstage for theater and film companies.
 In 2002 she found her way to Arcata and shortly after began to perform within the local theater, dance, spoken word and performing arts circles.
 She has been involved in performances with North Coast Repertory Theatre, Redwood Curtain Theatre, A Reason to Listen Poetry Collective, 2Left Feet Dance, BigNorthWest Dance, Chakra Nation Hoopers, Circus of the Elements, Nightshade Serenade, and Free the Beasts.
 Melanie has been teaching math and performing arts since receiving her credential from Humboldt State in 2003.
 In addition to teaching and performing, Melanie actively choreographs pieces for local dance productions.
 She is a certified Chakra Nation Hoop Dance Instructor who may currently be seen with the Redwood Rings Hoop Troupe and Kitty Inferno Fire.